-When in doubt, 2 pounds per acre of copper, 6 pounds per acre of zinc, or 10 pounds per acre of manganese can be applied to increase the soil levels sufficiently so that micronutrients will not limit yields.
+When in doubt, 2 pounds per acre of copper for mineral soils (4 and 6 pounds per acre for mineral-organic and organic, respectively), 6 pounds per acre of zinc, or 10 pounds per acre of manganese can be applied to increase the soil levels sufficiently so that micronutrients will not limit yields.
 Other crops in the rotation may benefit from the application.
 Be sure to read the note accompanying the soil-test report, which gives valuable information about micronutrient use.
 A zero printed in the recommendation block for any of the micronutrients means that the soil's level is adequate.

 The above suggested rates should be broadcast and soil incorporated.
 You also may consider banding 3 pounds per acre of either manganese or zinc near the seed (3 to 4 inches on the side and 2 to 3 inches below) with the mixed fertilizer.
 Foliar sprays of copper, manganese, and zinc may be applied in emergency situations when the deficiency is discovered after the crop has been planted.
-Suggested foliar rates of manganese and zinc are 0.5 pound per acre; for copper, 0.25 pound per acre.
-Since the range between micronutrient deficiency and toxicity is quite narrow, it is important to be sure that application equipment is accurately calibrated.
+Suggested foliar rates of manganese and zinc are 0.5 pound per acre; for copper, 0.25 pound per acre; follow label directions.
+Because the range between micronutrient deficiency and toxicity is quite narrow, it is important to be sure that application equipment is accurately calibrated.

 Some common sources of copper, manganese, and zinc are listed in Table 7-2, and possible uses or application methods are shown in Table 7-3.
-In general, sulfate or chelated materials are recommended to correct sites with plants already established, or where pH values exceed 6.5.
+In general, sulfate or chelated materials are recommended for foliar treatment of established plants or for soil application where pH values exceed 6.5.
 Oxides and oxy-sulfate materials are less soluble and require some time to react with the soil.
-These granular forms are commonly available for blending into pre-plant broadcast applications of NPK fertilizers.
-They are suitable for supplying micronutrients to the following crop and for building soil-test levels for later crops.
-Premium-grade fertilizers containing a mixture of micronutrients are available.
-Read the analysis tag to make sure the fertilizer will supply enough of the micronutrient in question to truly correct a soil deficiency.
-Also, compare prices because the cost of a premium-grade fertilizer may be more than the cost of a regular-grade fertilizer plus an application of the individual micronutrient needed.
+These granular forms are commonly available for blending into preplant broadcast applications of NPK fertilizers.
+They are suitable for supplying micronutrients to the following